simonwep/java-express/README.md

 ```

 # License
-This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://github.com/Simonwep/java-express/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Simonwep/java-express/blob/master/LICENSE) file for details.